 GOLD KARAT AND PURITY

-Gold tends to be soft and malleable when in its true form, as well as one of the most valuable metals on the planet.
+In its pure form, gold tends to be soft and malleable.
 For centuries, humans have adorned themselves with gold jewellery as a way to showcase their unique fashion and style.
-However, as pure gold is simply too soft and malleable to be made into jewellery for everyday wear, gold is blended with other alloys such as zinc, copper, palladium, and silver to make it more durable and scratch-proof for daily usage.
+However, as pure gold is simply too soft to be made into everyday wear jewellery, gold is blended with other alloys like zinc, copper, palladium, and silver to make it more durable and scratch-proof.

-For instance lower karats of gold, such as 10k, have less gold in the metal alloy, but are usually more affordable and durable.
-Higher karats such as 18k gold, tend to have a higher ratio of gold in the alloy, and as such, they are softer and more expensive than their 10k karat counterparts.
+For instance lower karats of gold, such as 10k, have less gold in the alloy, but is more affordable and durable.
+Higher karats like 18k gold, tend to have a higher ratio of gold and hence are softer and more expensive than their 10k karat counterparts.
 14k gold is usually the perfect middle ground between the two, making it popular in jewellery.

 SK JEWELLERY’S 999 GOLD